Stuffed Peppers seem fancy but it’s an easy meal and jam-packed with flavor!

 Stuffed peppers should be cooked at about 350°F for about 45 minutes.
 Be sure to cover with foil during the initial 30-35 minutes to ensure they do not dry out.
 Uncover and top with cheese and bake for the remaining 10 minutes or so until brown and bubbly.

-Yes, you definitely can freeze Stuffed Peppers and they are a great make-ahead meal!
-You will need to bake them first, then you can either freeze them individually or together in a baking dish.
-To re-heat, simply thaw in the fridge overnight and bake in a 350°F oven until heated through.
+Once baked, leftovers can be frozen individually or together in a baking dish.
+To reheat, simply thaw in the fridge overnight and bake in a 350°F oven until heated through.